 Dust Mites and Dust Mite Allergy

 Ever wonder about dust mites?
 They are microscopic creatures related to spiders.
 Dust mites feed on shed human skin (one of the components of dust).
-They don’t bite, but their gut contains a protein that they use to digest our skin.
+Dust mites don’t bite, in fact they can't, but their gut contains a protein that they use to digest our skin.

 This protein (der f1) is the source of the “dust” allergy.
 Every time the dust mite poops, a bit of this protein is excreted along with the fecal pellet.
 Gross right?

 The hard cuticle that covers the mite body also contains the protein.
 When the dust mite dies, it doesn’t create any additional allergen in the form of fecal matter but it does create an explosion of allergen as the body decomposes.

 The allergy-causing protein from the gut and the cuticle are released as the mite rots.
 Even grosser.
 So many people with dust allergy actually have dust mite allergy.